arjunkhangjrakpam/datasciencecoursera/CodeBook.md

 #Data Cleaning steps

-1.Download the dataset
+1. Download the dataset
  The zipped Dataset downloaded and extracted under the folder called UCI HAR Dataset

-2.Assign each data to variables:
+2. Assign each data to variables:
 Each of data is assigned variables.